NEW – read to the bottom of this page and discover links for practice videos suited to the water phase.

 Winter is the season of culmination of all that has transpired in the year.
 We draw deep within.
 The most yin time comes with the winter solstice, December 21.
-In a few months, Spring will come along to begin anew.
+In a couple of months, Spring energy emerges and will come along to begin anew.
 Seeds lie quietly dense with stored energy, anticipating the upcoming cycle of new growth.

 Meanwhile, as we harmonize with winter, we emphasize the yin principle if we allow ourselves to become more receptive, introspective, storing.
 This can be a time of profound healing at every level of one’s being – our deepest essence touched, restored.
 We cool the surface of the body and warm the core.
 Cold and darkness (less day-light) move us to seek inner warmth.
 It is a time to rest, to meditate deeply, refine one’s spiritual essence, and store physical energy.
 Yet, we must stay active to keep the spine and joints flexible and adaptable (qigong, t’ai chi practices are ideal).